ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 .. figure:: ../images/adaptive_templates/user_guide_airgap_4.png
     :width: 600pt

     A SPM motor topology with **Magnet Reduction = 4**.
-A **RotorAir** region sits above the magnet surface, forming the rotor outer boundary.
+A **RotorAir** region sits on top of the magnet surface, forming the rotor outer boundary.
 The air region is 0.1 mm thick at its narrowest point.

 For the rounded rotor notches example, an air band of specified thickness (at least 0.1 mm) should